Does your team have RED, YELLOW, BLUE or GREEN behaviour system?

 In this example, the blue person could drop it.
 But now it’s a matter of prestige.

 In business decisions, you can’t take too many feelings into consideration.
 You need to make sure everyone is focusing on the most important tasks, every day.
 Tasks that are according to their behaviour profile are suitable to perform.

 The reason of this is the (Red, Yellow, Blue, Green) behaviour styles’ approach and reaction to the same opportunity, as mentioned above.
 Put the wrong behaviour on the wrong activity and progress will be hard to gain, however, put the right behaviour on the right activity and it’s more likely you’ll see success.

-ANALYZE YOUR NEEDS AND BECOME SUCCESSFUL
+ANALYSE YOUR NEEDS AND BECOME SUCCESSFUL

-When setting up a sales process you therefore need to make sure every step in the process is analyzed from a behavioural perspective.
+When setting up a sales process you, therefore, need to make sure every step in the process is analyzed from a behavioural perspective.
 What behaviour is the most suitable for every particular activity or step?

 To hold an engaging presentation or negotiating a contract requires very different behaviour styles.
 A bi-effect of the analyzing might be that you realize the need for multiple processes to fully support your way of working.